Gun discovered in Westside student’s backpack after metal detectors removed

 Campus police officers immediately responded and detained the 15-year-old boy, according to the statement.

-School system spokeswoman Stephanie Hartley stated in an email: “We are committed to ensuring safety each day, and Westside High School will remain a safe place for our students and staff.”
+“We are committed to ensuring safety each day, and Westside High School will remain a safe place for our students and staff,” school system spokeswoman Stephanie Hartley said in an email.

-Earlier this year, Westside was chosen for a pilot program with metal detectors being installed in the late spring.
+Earlier this year, Westside was chosen for a pilot program testing metal detectors that were installed in the late spring.

-At the time, school superintendent Curtis Jones said in a statement: “The pilot is intended to help us truly learn what the advantages and disadvantages are, and if that is a direction we can and should go in.”
+“The pilot is intended to help us truly learn what the advantages and disadvantages are, and if that is a direction we can and should go in,” Superintendent Curtis Jones said in a statement at the time.

-By late July, the program was discontinued, Hartley stated in response to a Telegraph inquiry weeks ago.
+By the end of the school year, the program was discontinued, Hartley said in response to a Telegraph inquiry weeks ago.

 Earlier this year, the school system revised its security protocol after a Jan.
 10 incident in which a Taylor Elementary fourth-grader brought a loaded handgun and 10 rounds of ammunition to school.
 The weapon was discovered inside a student’s jacket in an empty classroom at the end of the school day.